AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. To execute the query and retrieve results, select **Search**.

-   When dealing with large data sets, a search query can take some time.
+   When dealing with large data sets, a search query can take a significant amount of time.
 Select **Cancel** to stop the query if necessary.

 1. In the `Search Results` list, select each AF element you want added to the transfer.